Mommy Needs Money: Why Ellen Boehm Murdered Her Children

 Ellen told this story at the emergency room and Stacy was treated and released with very little fanfare.

-But only nine days later, tragedy would strike the Boehm children again.
+Only nine days later, tragedy would strike the Boehm children again.

 Steven Michael Boehm had just celebrated his fourth birthday on Friday, September 22, 1989, with friends and family.
 The next day he made a visit to his pediatrician and was updated on his vaccinations.

-The doctor had reminded Ellen children sometimes ran a mild fever and/or experience tiredness, or alternatively hyperactivity, following vaccinations.
+The doctor reminded Ellen children sometimes ran a mild fever and/or experience tiredness, or alternatively hyperactivity, following vaccinations.
 Ellen would later claim Steven reacted with exhaustion and he also experienced vomiting and an inability to keep any food down.
 She believed both were a reaction to the vaccinations.

 By Monday morning, Steven wasn’t feeling any better so Ellen called into work and told one of her co-workers she was taking Steven to the emergency room.
 During the conversation, Ellen told her colleague “the same thing that happened to David is happening to Steven.”
 Concerned, the woman asked Ellen to call back when there was any news on Steven’s condition.
 Ellen promised she would do so.